This simple vegan breakfast hash is one of my favorite dishes to make on the weekends for breakfast, or prep ahead for easy week day mornings.

 - sprinkle of sea salt & pepper

 - Combine diced potatoes with spices and ¼ cup of olive oil, mix well.
-Bake in a glass pyrex dish at 450 degrees for 40-50 minutes, stirring several times, until crispy
+Bake in a glass casserole dish at 450 degrees for 40-50 minutes, checking and stirring ever 20 minutes, until crispy

 - Sautee onion, garlic, 1 teaspoon of olive oil, and a sprinkle of sea salt and pepper in a skillet.
 Cook for 5-8 minutes, or until browned